North Carolina vs. Kentucky College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 North Carolina vs. Kentucky BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's game between the No. 9 North Carolina Tar Heels (7-2) and the No. 14 Kentucky Wildcats (7-2) at State Farm Arena has a good chance to be a close matchup, as our computer prediction projects a final score of 82-79, with North Carolina taking home the win.
+Saturday's contest that pits the No. 9 North Carolina Tar Heels (7-2) versus the No. 14 Kentucky Wildcats (7-2) at State Farm Arena should be a close matchup based on our computer prediction, which projects a final score of 82-79 in favor of North Carolina.
 Tipoff is at 5:30 PM ET on December 16.

+According to our computer prediction, North Carolina is a good bet to cover the point spread, which currently sits at 1.5.
+The two teams are projected to go under the 164.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!